bjarvis4-spec/megr2157-portfolio/docs/assignments/A01/index.md

 Documentation Standard - For each assignment, I will explain my assumptions, show my analysis, justify my decisions, and provide enough information so someone can come along and understand aswell as replicate my work.

 ## Communicate
+About Me

+Brodie Jarvis

+I am a mechanical engineering student interested in the process behind succesful projects, how they can be improved, and how engineering can be used to make the world a better place.
+My interest in engineering started at a young age through my fascination with cars, toy trains, and building blocks like LEGO.
+Engineering has also been an important part of my family.
+My grandfather was an engineer at Lockheed Martin, he taught me to approach soemthing as an engineer in comparison to a consumer, breaking down projects into parts, and looking for practical solutions.
+My mother works in analytics at Wells Fargo, so mathematics and analytical thinking have also been a strong influence through other parts of my family.
+I am specifically interested in automotive engineering and plan to pursue a career in automotive design.
+On the other hand, I have always had a strong interest in environmental studies and strive to connect mechanical engineering with solving environmental problems.
+I am particularly interested in systems involving water, aquifers, and other technologies that could improve how non-renweable resources are used.
+As I continue my education, I want to develop strong skills in mechanical design, analysis, CAD systems, and problem solving.
+My goal is to become an engineer who can combine technical knowledge with a strong sense of creativity to develop practical solutions that improve people's lives and have a positive impact on the world.

+What does it mean to defend an engineering decision — and do you currently know how to do it?

+To defend an engineering decision means being able to clearly prove why a particular solution was accomplished using engineering principles, evidence, calculations, requirements, and logical assumptions.
+I understand the importance of doing so, However, I can't consistently defend engineering decisions at a professional level as a undergraduate student.
+I am still learning how to identify the correct model, compare alternative solutions, and use evidence to support my choices.
+My goal this semester is to develop these skills so that I can make decisions based on engineering reasoning rather than simply choosing what seems like the best option.

+I spent approximately 6.5 hours working on this assignment.